For One Rural Community, Fighting Addiction Started With Recruiting The Right Doctor

 But Bunker was lucky.
 She found a community health center only about an hour from her home that recently expanded its addiction treatment services.

 The clinic, NorthLakes Community Clinic,serves Medicaid and Medicare patients, and offers sliding scale payments for those with low-income.
-Itexpanded its addiction recovery program with the help of state and federal grants targeting opioid use.
+It expanded its addiction recovery program with the help of state and federal grants targeting opioid use.
 Though rural communities across the country struggle with addiction, community health centers like this one are modeling an approach to managing — and funding — treatment programs.

 "We were seeing substance use disorders killing our community and we felt it was our job to step up," says Reba Rice, the clinic's CEO.
 "We feel that all of our patients and community members deserve a life worth living."